 • shortening development times.
 The product is thus available earlier and the company can respond to customer requirements more quickly.

 All of these aspects ultimately lead to the product having a better competitive position on the market.
-Read the following two sample customer scenarios to find out what simulation did for their products.

 We would be delighted to advise and guide you through how to efficiently introduce simulation software and processes according to our tried-and-tested four-step model.